wegroupwolves/autobahn-js/doc/programming.md

 When the subscription succeeds, we will receive any events published to `'com.myapp.oncounter'`.
 Note that we won't receive events published *before* the subscription succeeds.

-You may also include an optional third argument which is a dictionary of options.
-Valid options:

-- `match`: one of "exact" (the default), "prefix" or "wildcard".
-See [crossbar.io's subscription documentation](http://crossbar.io/docs/Pattern-Based-Subscriptions/)
-- `get_retained`: bool, default `false`.
-If `true` the subscriber gets a retained event from the broker (if any).

 Publishing Events
 -----------------